vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ## How can I move agreements between merchants and sale units?

-Merchants sometimes need to move customer agreements from one merchant ("orgno") to another, or from one sale unit (MSN) to another.
+Merchants sometimes need to move customer agreements from one merchant to another, or from one sale unit to another.

 Clarification of terms:
 * Merchant: A juridical unit, typically called a business or company, identified with organization number ("orgno").